 Years ago, I sent out “feeler” emails.
 No context, no further information, basically just “Are you interested in a guest post?“

 Today, no one is going to reply to that.
 They don’t know who you are, what you sell, or whether you’re a good writer.
+You need to give them a compelling reason to reply.

 Show that you respect their time by including your article pitch in that first introductory email.

-Make your subject line “Pitch: [Proposed title]” and include a couple options that will resonate with their readers.
+Make your subject line “Pitch: [Proposed title]” and include a couple of options that will resonate with their readers.
 That means a title and paragraph or two describing what your article will be about and why their readers will care.

 Tip: If you’re sending out guest post queries to multiple people, and don’t have time to draft up enough unique pitches, include the general topic and draft a rough outline in a quick bullet list.